Currently reading: The best supercars: driven and ranked

 We thought the regular Porsche 911 GT3 was excellent, and then came the new Porsche 911 GT3 RS.

-With 518bhp and 343lb ft, the GT3 RS is a stunning technical achievement with a blistering pace that will see it sprint from 0-62mph in 3.2sec.
+With 518bhp and 343lb ft, the GT3 RS is a stunning technical achievement with blistering pace that includes sprinting from 0-62mph in 3.2sec.

 That huge swan-neck wing, which measures 6ft wide, provides three times more downforce than the regular GT3.
-It's the key to the GT3 RS's blistering performance, along with new damper and differential controls.
+It's the key to the GT3 RS's ferocious performance, along with new damper and differential controls.

-To support its sheer pace, the GT3 RS also features exceptional brakes, meaning it can come to a standstill from 70mph in just 38.8m.
-It almost matches lighter, more aero-focused cars like the Dallara Stradale and the McLaren Senna.
+To rein in its pace, the GT3 RS also features exceptional brakes, which allow it to come to a standstill from 70mph in just 38.8m.
+That almost matches lighter, more aero-focused cars like the Dallara Stradale and the McLaren Senna.

 Make no mistake: this is a five-star car for track-day fans, and almost perfect for everyone else.